 Umbilical cord prolapse is cause by the umbilical cord coming out of the uterus before the baby's head.

-Factors that increase your chance of getting umbilical cord prolapse include:
+Factors that increase your chance of umbilical cord prolapse:

 Seeing or feeling the umbilical cord in the vagina before the baby's delivery is a symptom of umbilical cord prolapse.

 The diagnosis is made when a pelvic examination is done to see and feel the umbilical cord present in the vagina in front of the baby's head.